D. B. Cooper: William Smith

-In November 2018, The Oregonian published an article proposing William J. Smith (1928–2018), of Bloomfield, New Jersey, as a suspect.
-The article was based on research conducted by an Army data analyst who sent his findings to the FBI in mid-2018.
+In November 2018, The Oregonian published an article proposing William J. Smith of Bloomfield, New Jersey, (1928–2018) as a suspect.
+The article was based on research conducted by an army data analyst who sent his findings to the FBI in mid-2018.
 Smith, a New Jersey native, was a World War II veteran.
-After high school, he enlisted with the United States Navy and volunteered for combat air crew training.
+After high school, he enlisted with the U.S. Navy and volunteered for combat air crew training.
 After his discharge, he worked for the Lehigh Valley Railroad and was affected by the Penn Central Transportation Company's bankruptcy in 1970, the largest bankruptcy in U.S. history at that time.
 The article proposed that the loss of his pension created a grudge against the corporate establishment and transportation field, as well as a sudden need for money.
 Smith was 43 at the time of the hijacking.
 In his high school yearbook, a list of alumni killed in World War II lists an Ira Daniel Cooper, possibly the source for the hijacker's pseudonym.
 The analyst claimed that Smith's naval aviation experience would have given him knowledge of airplanes and parachutes, and his railroad experience would have helped him find railroad tracks and hop on a train to escape the area after landing.

 According to the analyst, aluminum spiral chips found on the clip-on tie could have come from a locomotive maintenance facility.
 Smith's information about the Seattle area may have come from his close friend Dan Clair, who was stationed at Fort Lewis during the war.
-The analyst noted that the man who claimed to be Cooper in Max Gunther's 1985 book identified himself as "Dan LeClair".
+The analyst observed that the man who claimed to be Cooper in Max Gunther's 1985 book identified himself as "Dan LeClair".
 Smith and Clair worked together for Conrail at Newark's Oak Island Yard.
 Smith retired from that facility as a yardmaster.
-The article noted that a picture of Smith on the Lehigh Valley Railroad website showed a "remarkable resemblance" to Cooper FBI sketches.
+A picture of Smith on the Lehigh Valley Railroad website showed a remarkable resemblance to Cooper FBI sketches.
 The FBI said that it would be inappropriate to comment on tips related to Smith.